Table of Contents

 Altair Aerial AA108 is a popular drone when it comes to best drones under 150$.
 Many of us consider it the best drone as well in this category.
 It’s a drone which is great even for beginners.
 It is suitable for features like Headless Mode, Extra-Slow Speed Mode, Altitude Mode, and One-Touch Takeoff and Landings.
 This drone will not disappoint you even if you are a skilled pilot.
 It comes in three modes for skills, so for skilled pilots choose Mode 3.
 This drone is good for indoor flying as well so you can’t ask for more at such a great price.
 Let’s have a look at the prominent features of this drone.

-- 120-degree wide-angle 720p HD camera (Great for Bird Eye View Pictures and Videos).
+- 120-degree wide-angle 720p HD camera (Great for Birds Eye View Pictures and Videos).

 - Solid Battery Life of around 10 Minutes.